unnamed/nmessage/README.md

 ## Getting messages

 There are **two ways** to get messages: using the propertyHolder and using the language.
-Using the language doesn't call `MessageInterceptor`s nor `PlaceholderReplacer`s.
+Using the language doesn't call `MessageInterceptor`s nor `PlaceholderProvider`s.

 Using the property holder:
 ```java